Japanese Chin Grooming Guide: Coat Care, Shedding, Bathing & Daily Routine

 • Blowing air directly on the face during drying

-Japanese Chin do not need full haircuts or shaving.
+Shaving can damage the coat and affect how it grows back.
 Their coat should be brushed and cleaned, not cut short.

 Grooming at home vs professional grooming